port-labs/port-docs/docs/integrations/terraform.md

 ### Creating entities

-Next, we would like to create a microservice (say, "Golang Monolith") and connect to it a few packages.
-Add the following resources to your terraform files:
+Next, we would like to create a microservice (for example, "Golang Monolith") and connect to it a few packages.
+To do so, Add the following resources to your Terraform files:

 ```hcl
 resource "port-labs_entity" "golang_monolith" {